Udayan-SS/price-mapping-engine/README.md

 # Price Mapping Engine – Federal Procurement Data

 ## 📊 Overview
-This project implements an end-to-end data pipeline to process unstructured federal procurement PDFs and transform them into an analysis-ready dataset.
+This project builds an end-to-end data pipeline to process unstructured federal procurement PDFs and transform them into an analysis-ready dataset.

 The system extracts:
 - Vendor name